FriendlyCaptcha/friendly-docs/docs/enterprise/compliance-plus-add-on/single-sign-on.md

 ### Identity Provider

-Before configuring Friendly Captcha SSO, login to your Identity Provider's dashboard and create an app integration for Friendly Captcha.
+Before configuring Friendly Captcha SSO, log in to your Identity Provider's dashboard and create an app integration for Friendly Captcha.
 The terminology may vary depending on the provider, but look for where you can create a *"New Application"*, *"New Integration"*, *"New OIDC App"*, or similar.
 You may need to consult your Identity Provider's OIDC documentation.

 When setting up a new app integration, your Identity Provider will usually ask for one or more *Redirect URIs* (sometimes called *"Sign-in redirect URIs"*, *"Log-in callback URIs"*, or similar).
 This is the URL you should provide: